NEURoboticsClub/Robot-Dog-Old/README.md

 2. Python 2.7 installed in PI
 ## Step 0: Prepare the workspace directory in both machine:
-Copy the cpu directory in your machine
+Copy the cpu directory in your machine.
 Copy the pi directory in your pi

 ## Step 1: Run ros-master, cpu-node, bridge-nodes: